 Tom Horn … OUCH!!!!

-Cool project for the Military Channel, one I’m in line with, but one I can’t buy into from what I’ve just heard from Jerry Holleran (a good conversation, one that instantly caught my interest).
+Cool project for the Military Channel, one I’m in line with, but one I can’t buy into from what I’ve just heard from Jerry Holleran (a good conversation, and one that instantly caught my interest).
 But?
 There’s always that damned “but” … But, Jerry hinted that they found me via my new website/blog, hinted that he was aware of my writing dealing with Charles Gatewood, Geronimo, and the final Apache surrender to the U.S. Government. … That’s good!
-What the hell are you complaining about Kraft?
+But why do they want me?????
+More important, what the hell are you—meaning me—complaining about Kraft?

 If they want a gunfight—I can deliver one (or two).
-Not with Tom Horn, but rather with Geronimo (or Ned Wynkoop; see below).
+But not one with Tom Horn, but rather with one with Geronimo (or Ned Wynkoop).
 That’s right, Geronimo (with Gatewood backing him) as the old warrior/mystic confronted the Prefect of Arispe, Jesus Aguirre.
 Geronimo had become the most hated man in two countries (the U.S. and Mexico).
-Aguirre burned to eliminate the Apaches (murder them), while Geronimo lived to protect the remnants of his loved ones.
+Aguirre burned to eliminate the Apaches (read: murder them), while Geronimo lived to protect the remnants of his loved ones.
 Geronimo gripped his Colt.
 According to Gatewood, his eyes turned red; an ungodly mix with yellow.
 Aguirre gripped his revolver, sweat dripping down his temples.
 Tense seconds passed.
 In a flash someone would die. …

 I know where my money would have been placed.